Don Giovanni (1979 film): Production

 The total budget for the film was about $7,000,000.

-Reception
+Style

 The film is not a recording of a stage performance but "an original interpretation of the opera on film".
 Using the original libretto and music, it was directed as a musical film with a series of scenes, each using multiple cameras and takes.
 Four years earlier, Losey had directed a film version of Bertolt Brecht's play Galileo using a similar approach; Reginald Beck had also edited the earlier film, along with many others directed by Losey.

-The cinematography is lush with many scenes set in visually appealing locations, such as the Villa Rotonda or gondolas gliding through the canals of Venice.
+Reception

+Critical response

 Following the 1979 theatrical release of the film, Vincent Canby complimented the singing but concluded that the filming "didn't work".
 He found the filmed closeups of the singers to be mostly jarring and ineffective.
 On the other hand, Judith Martin considered it successful.
 In 2007, Nicholas Wapshott wrote that "One near perfect amalgamation of opera and the screen is Joseph Losey's Don Giovanni".

-Reginald Beck won the 1980 César Award for Best Editing, and Alexandre Trauner won for Production Design.